Welcome to today's edition of the Rush 24-7 podcast.

 I don't even want to say that.

-It's yeah, yeah, rear end, I guess it's got close enough.
+Yeah, rear end, I guess, has got close enough.

-Whether all these emails are calling people rear-ends, the drive-bys are not reporting unbelievably that Lerner and her companion were referring to talk radio when she said that.
+Whether all these emails or calling people rear ends, the drive-bys are not reporting, unbelievably, that Lerner and her companion were referring to talk radio when she said that.

 But I think what this proves, ladies and gentlemen, is that Lois Lerner and the IRS were targeting conservatives for political reasons.